Ebay fake page in German detected

 • Be suspicious of any unsolicited message that creates urgency and asks you to log in to your bank account.

-• Check the URL carefully: Legitimate ASB domains end with asbhawaii.com.
+• Check the URL carefully: Legitimate FNB domains end with fnb.co.za.
 Look for misspellings, extra words, or unusual top-level domains.

-• If in doubt, contact American Savings Bank directly using a phone number from your bank statement or the official website—never use contact information provided in a suspicious message.
+• If in doubt, contact FNB directly using a phone number from your bank statement or the official website—never use contact information provided in a suspicious message.

 How it works:

-The victim receives a phishing email, SMS, or other message claiming a security alert, account issue, or the need to verify their information.
-The message includes a link to a phishing page.
-This specific page:
+The victim receives a phishing email, SMS, or other message claiming a security alert, account suspension, or the need to verify their information.
+The message includes a link to this fake M&T Bank login page.
+The page mimics the real M&T Bank online banking interface, including familiar footer links.
+When the victim enters their User ID and Passcode and clicks “Log In,” the credentials are captured and sent to the attacker.

 The goal: